samukelisiewenkosi/workplace/README.md

 print("Mean Squared Error:", mean_squared_error(y_test, y_pred))

 4. Model Evaluation
-Evaluate the performance of the model using metrics such as Mean Squared Error (MSE), R-squared, and Mean Absolute Error (MAE).
+Evaluate the performance of the model using metrics such as Mean Squared Error (MSE), R-squared.

 5. Visualizations
 Use matplotlib and seaborn for visualizations such as: